Generalized Majorization-Minimization: Introduction

-A closely related work to ours is the pseudo-bound optimization framework by~\citet{tang14}, which generalizes CCCP by using \myquote{pseudo-bounds} that may intersect the objective function.
-In contrast, our framework still uses valid bounds, but only relaxes the touching requirement.
-Also, the pseudo-bound optimization framework is not as general as ours in that it is designed specifically for optimizing binary energies in MRFs, and it restricts the form of surrogate functions to parametric max-flow.
+A closely related work to ours is the \myquote{pseudo-bound} optimization framework by~\cite{tang14}.
+It generalizes CCP using bounds that may intersect the objective function.
+In contrast, our framework uses valid bounds, but only relaxes the touching requirement.
+Also, the pseudo-bound optimization framework is specific to binary energies in MRFs (although, it was recently generalized to multi-label energies in~\cite{tang18}), and it restricts the form of surrogate functions to parametric max-flow.

-The generalized variants of EM proposed and analyzed by~\citet{gen_em} and~\citet{gam} are related to our work when we restrict our attention to probabilistic models and the EM algorithm.
+The generalized variants of EM proposed and analyzed by \cite{gen_em} and \cite{gam} are related to our work when we restrict our attention to probabilistic models and the EM algorithm.
 EM can be viewed as a bound optimization procedure where the likelihood function involves both the model parameters $\theta$ and a distribution $q$ over the latent variables, denoted by $F(\theta,q)$.
 Choosing $q$ to be the posterior leads to a lower bound on $F$ that is tight at the current estimate of $\theta$.
-Generalized versions of EM, such as those given by~\citet{gen_em}, use distributions other than the posterior in an alternating optimization of $F$.
-This fits into our framework, as we use the exact same objective function, ans only change the bound construction step (which amounts picking the distribution $q$ in EM).
+Generalized versions of EM, such as those given by~\cite{gen_em}, use distributions other than the posterior in an alternating optimization of $F$.
+This fits into our framework, as we use the exact same objective function, and only changes the bound construction step (which amounts to picking the distribution $q$ in EM).
 We propose both \emph{stochastic} and \emph{deterministic} strategies for bound construction, and demonstrate that they lead to higher quality solutions and less sensitivity to initialization than other EM-like methods.